mikhailshilkov/mikhailio-hugo/content/lab/terraform/_index.md

 ![Terraform](logo.png)

 With no prior experience required, you will learn the basics of Terraform and its Azure provider.
-You will provision an Azure Function Apps with all required dependencies and will get a simple but fully working serverless application up and running.
+You will provision an Azure Function App with all required dependencies and will get a simple but fully working serverless application up and running.